Inference in partially identified moment models via regularized optimal transport: Illustrative examples

 \subsection{Fixed effects panel logit with attrition and refreshment}

 This is our leading example and forms the basis for the Monte Carlo simulations in \Cref{sec:simulations}.
 Panel logit models are widely used in empirical studies to analyze binary outcomes while controlling for individual heterogeneity through fixed effects.
 However, attrition is a common issue in panel data, where units may drop out of the sample in subsequent periods for reasons potentially correlated with outcomes of interest.
 When a refreshment sample is available, the model can be partially identified via OT.
-With an adjustment that exploits the panel structure, our methodology can be used to derive tight bounds for the common slope parameter and the AME.
+With an adjustment that exploits the panel structure, our methodology can be used to estimate and construct confidence regions for the identified set for the common slope parameter and the AME.